This accessibility statement applies to the National Centre for Research Methods main website at ncrm.ac.uk

 We've assessed the cost of fixing these issues within the current website, but we believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations as we would need to re-create much of the historical series.

-We intend to identify the most heavily-used content by reference to website analytics and prioritise the most-used resources for which upgrading is still possible.
-We will ensure that our new audio and video content meets these criteria.
+We continue to identify the most heavily-used content by reference to website analytics and prioritise the most-used resources for which upgrading is still possible.
+Our newly produced audio and video content should meet these criteria.

 Content that's not within the scope of the accessibility regulations

 Our website includes a collection of online resources and publications about research methods, built up since NCRM was founded in 2004.
-This applies especially to the ReStore repository, which is an archive of externally-created websites dating from before 2014 which are no longer updated.
 Our publications database contains academic publications dating back to 2004.
-Much of this material continues to be of methodological interest we continue to make it available in its original form as a contribution to the research methods literature.
+Much of this material continues to be of methodological interest and we continue to make it available in its original form as a contribution to the research methods literature.

-The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For example, we do not plan to fix archived publications held within our Publications database or the ReStore respository.
+The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they're not essential to providing our services.
+For example, we do not plan to fix archived publications held within our Publications database.

 Any new PDFs or Word documents we publish will meet accessibility standards.